1. Introduction to Certified Pre-Owned Happy Machines

 5.1 Mastering the NEXT Function Interface

-- Job Sequencing: Queue multiple designs for back-to-back production, minimizing downtime between runs.
+- Queue multiple designs to minimize downtime between runs.

-- Easy Hooping Selection: Choose the correct hoop size and see your design’s fit in real time.
+- Select hoop sizes and preview fit in real time.

-- Live Feedback: Monitor stitch progress, speed, and color changes at a glance.
+- Monitor live stitch progress, speed, and color changes.

-Pro Tip: Practice loading designs via USB, assigning colors, and running a trace before your first production job.
-Familiarity with the interface pays off in fewer errors and faster setup times.
+Pro Tip: Practice loading via USB, assigning colors, and running a trace before your first production job.

 5.2 Optimizing Production with Auto-Repeat